jaburt/rclonebackup/README.md

 * Have added in a third parameter option "check", which checks the files in the source and destination match.
 * Rewrote the email generation aspect of the script to remove the need for the separate email_attachments.sh script - all managed within the one script now; as well as moving from "echo" to "printf" commands for more control.

+15-06-2020: I have updated it as follows:
+* Tidied up the script some more;
+* Have added another option to compress (gzip) the log file before being attached to the email (compressLog="yes"), this is set to "yes" by default.
+* You can also now request the script to keep a local copy (backup) of the unformatted log file (keepLog="no"), this is set to "no" by default, as well as how many logs to keep (amountBackups=31).
+Keeping the log was code I used to cut-n-paste in for my debugging, but deceided to leave it in as an option now.
+* Have added in some checks that will verify that some of the user defined variables are valid.

 # Usage
 1) Configure rclone